makersacademy/airport_challenge/README.md

 This code has been created to complete a challenge to create an airport system to meet the user stories given.

-As user story requires weather to be considered prior to land/take off, I have added weather as an default parameter within Airport initialisation up for ease of use.
+As user story requires weather to be considered prior to land/take off, I have added weather as an default parameter within Airport initialisation for ease of use.
 This has been tested within feature tests to ensure isolation of unit tests.

 Edge cases considered - decision taken to implement planes to initialize flying - to allow to test that only flying planes can land, and non flying planes can take off.